dhruv12052005/Assignment/README.md

 - Add authentication and rate limiting.
 - Improve error handling and input validation.
 - Add support for more complex offer rules and expiry dates.
-- Use Alembic for migrations.
 - Add OpenAPI docs and more comprehensive tests.
-- Containerize with Docker for easier deployment.